robem/tasklist.lua/README.md

 `tasklist [-t | -f file | -d taskNr]`

 `tasklist my new task`

-add a new task
+  * add a new task

 `tasklist -f TASKFILE`

-name the taskfile to read from, by default it is `.tasklist`
+  * name the taskfile to read from, by default it is `.tasklist`

-`tasklist -d TASK_NR'
+`tasklist -d TASK_NR`

-delete/finish a task
+  * delete/finish a task

 `tasklist -t`

-list tasks if the file was last visited 6 hours ago
+  * list tasks if the file was last visited 6 hours ago

 `tasklist`

-list all tasks
+  * list all tasks

 ### How I use it